Fiora Build Guide by clalobaciel

 Tough in lane early, especially if he brings ignite.
 If you parry the flip, you're able to turn on him easily but as always, do not chase him if nothing is certain.
 Late game he is nothing to you so you can burst him down rather quickly.

 Fiora has been my main for a long, long time.
 She was my favourite champion before her rework, and she has been a big reason for me to continue playing and she allowed me to be able to meet fantastic people while I was playing her.
 After her rework, I was not extremely impressed...but as time went on and some changes were made (SPLASH ART), I gradually began to accept her rework and started playing her in her new form.
-Over time I have grown to really love and enjoy playing Fiora, as I currently have over 850k+ champion mastery points with her.
+Over time I have grown to really love and enjoy playing Fiora, as I currently have over 870k+ champion mastery points with her.
+Even now after all these years, I still thoroughly enjoy playing Fiora and believe that she is still a top tier champion with a lot of potential.

 ✓ Great Late Game Fighter